unparalleled-js/docs-1/connectors/workday/call_operation.md

 This is a full list of all operations in Workday Web Services.
 To find the operation that you want, simply use keywords to filter and narrow down the list of possible matches.

 In this example, we are looking for the [Maintain Contact Information](https://community.workday.com/sites/default/files/file-hosting/productionapi/Human_Resources/v29.0/Maintain_Contact_Information.html) operation.
+Here, we are creating a recipe to update the email address of a Workday record when the employee's email changes.

 ### Fields with attributes
 ![Selecting Email Address Data to include attribute values](/assets/images/connectors/workday/select_fields_with_attributes.png)